jstar1/My-Lisp/README.md

  1. Get more familar with C
  2. Learn how languages are made
+ 3. Get a better understanding of grammers and parsing
  3. Get better at using git
  4. Have fun doing something different and learning something new